Zarakalil/alx-low_level_programming/0x00-hello_world/README.md

-A directory to operate from
+A new directory to work from